 Effective January 1, 2008 the Fund entered into a \$2 million subscription agreement with Wolver Hill Japan Multi-Strategy Fund II with Wolver Hill Asset Management.
+The investment was liquidated in March 2017.
 In March 2011 the Fund invested an additional \$2 million in the Wolver Hill Asia Emerging Manager Fund.
-Performance based fees are assessed by the General Partnership.
-Either party may terminate the agreement with advance written notice.
+Complete liquidation of the Wolver Hill Asia Emerging Manager Fund took place in the first quarter of 2018.
+Performance based fees were assessed by the General Partnership.

 Effective April 2008, an initial \$5 million investment was made with Oppenheimer & Co., Inc. into a cash management account to increase the Fund's fixed income portfolio.
+Another \$5 million was added during the fiscal year ended June 30, 2017.
 Performance based fees are assessed by the General Partnership.
 Oppenheimer & Co. has the right to terminate the agreement at any time by notice to the Fund.

 In June 2008, the Fund entered into an agreement with Hildene Capital Management, LLC and invested \$3 million in Hildene Opportunities Offshore Fund, Ltd. Additional funds were invested over time including \$5 million in March 2016; however, the Fund withdrew \$2 million in December, 2013, \$5 million in June, 2014 and \$5,912,956 in June, 2015.
-In April, 2013 and October, 2013 the Fund invested \$2 million and \$3 million, respectively, in Hildene Leveraged Credit Offshore Fund; this investment was terminated in March 2016.
 The Fund will pay management fees of 1% of assets and a 10% incentive fee on the initial investment.
-Either party may terminate the agreements with advance written notice.
+Either party may terminate the agreement with advance written notice.

 In September 2009, the Fund entered into an initial \$2 million subscription agreement with Stone Lion Fund, Ltd. investing in Class A shares.
 These shares are subject to a management fee of 2% annually, a 20% performance allocation and a one-year lock-up period, provided that a 4% redemption fee is charged to the Fund on redemptions in the twelve month period following the initial lock-up period.
+The investment was liquidated in November 2017.